Lil-Ken/Attendance-Calculator/README.md

 # Attendance-Calculator
 This is a basic attendance Calculator website that I made.
-I'll improve this website to make it better and more functional.
+I use html, css, javascipt to build this website.
+Javascipt provided a calculator about count attendance rate.